 Since we started using GitHub, it has become a linchpin in our project development process.
-GitHub is the place where we communicate everything from epics and stories to actual tasks, from product specifications to the definition of done.
+GitHub is the place where we communicate everything from epics and stories to actual tasks, and from product specifications to the definition of done.

 Considering that all our business value is in the cloud, placed in a proprietary system we can’t control, we greatly value a program that gives us additional safety to preserve our work.
 And although we could install GitHub Enterprise on our own servers, it’s not cost-effective for us.

 There are many solutions for backups, but most of them can’t backup private repositories, and none of them are able to restore backups properly.

 Besides the code itself, there is also metadata around a repository.
 For us, this is almost as valuable, since we use metadata to write our stories and tasks (using milestones and issues).
 Milestones, issues and comments lack versioning, however, so anyone on the team or with access to our repository could delete valuable information.
 That`s why we needed a solution that not only backs up code, but all the metadata associated with it.

 Backups of all the value, repository and metadata, give you peace of mind and keeps you independent.

 Since we do client work, we are not only working on one big project.
 We also develop many small projects.
 After delivering a project, we go on to the next one.

 Most of these projects either need very little maintenance or are handed over to an external company that maintains the product or website.
 In this case, although we transfer ownership of the repository, we still want to keep a local copy of the project for the records.

 Metadata is not included in regular backups or local copies of a repository, yet it also contains valuable information:

 Thanks to BackHub, which backs up code and all metadata associated with it, we can delete such repositories on GitHub and only restore them when doing maintenance or further developing an inactive project.